NOTE: Delivery can take up to 3-5 working days.

 Runner Bean Prizewinner

-As the name implies this variety has won many a trophy on the show bench over the years, probably because of its long straight pods of excellent quality.
+As the name implies, Prizewinner runner beans have won many a trophy on the show bench over the years.
+High yeilding - produces long, fleshy pods up to a footlong, of excellent quality.

 Product Part Number: 30419